-For sending out RNs and Paramedics to treat patients with IV fluids, IV vitamins, IV medications, Botox, and other prescription medications who have not been seen by a “P2 – Prescribing Provider.”
+Currently, numerous clinics in Las Vegas, their staff, and owners are under active investigation for sending out RNs and paramedics to treat patients with IV fluids, IV vitamins, IV medications, Botox, and other prescription medications.
+These patients have not been seen by a “P2 – Prescribing Provider.”

 “Conspiracy to Practice Medicine without a license” is also a felony and loops in everybody at a medical clinic that is involved in supporting the illegal activity.